LidiyaKocherzhuk/list_of_names_backend/README.md

 At first we install npm dependencies

-In the project we use MySQL Database and the nex step we must go to ormconfig.json ang add our personal `username` and `password`
+In the project we use MySQL Database and the nex step we must go into ormconfig.json ang add our personal `username` and `password`

 ```js
 {